AhmadRafiee/DevOps_Certification/ceph/cluster-setup/multi-node/cephadm/ReadMe.md

 ceph orch ps --daemon-type mon ceph -s

-# You can explicitly specify the IP address or CIDR network for each monitor and control where it is placed.
-To disable automated monitor deployment:
-ceph orch apply mon --unmanaged

 # To print a list of devices discovered by cephadm, run this command:
 ceph orch device ls --wide